gnnort/Zendesk-Ticket-Viewer/README.md

 # Zendesk Ticket Viewer
 A CLI for viewing tickets on Zendesk
+More to be added soon